 The carapace of a Blanding’s turtle measures 5-8 inches (12-20 cm) across.

-- The hinged plastron allows the turtle to close the front half of the shell tightly, protecting the soft flesh of its head, neck, and legs from predators.
+- The Blanding’s turtle’s hinged plastron allows the turtle to close the front half of the shell tightly, protecting the soft flesh of its head, neck, and legs from predators.

-In the wild, Blanding’s Turtles will eat a variety of food, including crustaceans, snails, insects, berries, and grasses.
-At Cosley Zoo, the Blanding’s Turtles are fed mixed greens, crickets, earthworms, fish, young mice, and a processed turtle food.
+In the wild, Blanding’s turtles will eat a variety of food, including crustaceans, snails, insects, berries, and grasses.
+At Cosley Zoo, the Blanding’s turtles are fed mixed greens, crickets, earthworms, fish, young mice, and a commercial turtle diet.

 Shelter and Space Needs

 The Blanding’s turtle is semi-aquatic.
 It prefers open, grassy marshes containing shallow water, but it will, on occasion, move to ground adjacent to water to forage or bask in the sun.